Generic selectors

 • Type: Schooling fish

-Named for its orange body color and four vertical black stripes, the tiger barb is an attractive schooling fish from Southeast Asia.
-These active barbs have a reputation for nipping other fish, although they tend to behave a lot better when kept in large schools of 15 or more.
+Named for its orange body and four vertical black stripes, the tiger barb is an attractive schooling fish from Southeast Asia.
+These active barbs have a reputation for nipping, but they behave much better in large schools of 15 or more.
+Tiger barbs can coexist with fast-moving bottom-dwellers and other schooling fish.
+Avoid slow-moving tank mates or fish with long, flowing fins.

 14. Rainbow Cichlid